b-lukaszuk/BS_wJ_eng/contents/diffusion.md

 This time your job is to write a simplified [diffusion](https://en.wikipedia.org/wiki/Diffusion) simulator.
-It may or may not be a terminal app.
+It may or may not be a terminal app (mine runs in terminal).

 For that purpose create a container (let's say 40x80) and fill its left half with let's say 150 molecules (like in @fig:diffusionFirstFrame) that are sped by [Brownian motion](https://en.wikipedia.org/wiki/Brownian_motion).
 See if the diffusion works, by comparing initial distribution of particles with the distribution after a few thousand cycles.
+To make it simpler you don't have to handle the collisions between the molecules (assume they pass each other in the third dimension), but make sure they won't go out of the container.

 > **_WARNING:_** While running the program in terminal the screen may
 > flicker.
-If that's a problem (you will feel unwell) then you may skip this
+If that's a problem (you may feel unwell) then you can skip this
 > exercise.
 Remember that you should be able to abort the program (terminal
 > application) at any time by pressing Ctrl-C.